20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © dk tazunoki

 Located in the city of Kitakyushu, Japan, Kawachi Fuji Garden is home to an incredible 150 Wisteria flowering plants spanning 20 different species.
-The garden’s main attraction is the Wisteria tunnel that allows visitors to walk down an enchanting tunnel exploding with color.
+The garden’s main attraction is the Wisteria Tunnel which allows visitors to walk down an enchanting tunnel exploding with color.
 It’s a thrill to feel that the multicolored bunches of Wisteria — including white, blue, lilac, purple, violet, and navy-colored ones — are growing directly above your head.

 Paro Taktsang Monastery, Bhutan